cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/09 - 2018/02/14 Submitted Assignment-Swagger Cloud and Big Data Rest Service
 * 2018/02/23 - 2018/02/24 Spent time compiling the tex files using the Makefile and debugging the errors
 * 2018/02/24 make tex file issue was resolved when used 'biber' instead of 'bibtex', submitted abstracts
+* 2018/03/01 Worked on Swagger enhancement, as suggested in this [Piazza post!] (https://piazza.com/class/jbkvbp3ed3m2ez?cid=248)
+* 2018/03/03 Read about Makefiles and created a Makefile for Swagger assignment
+* 2018/03/04 Cleaned up the Swagger directory on github
+* 2018/03/04 Updated makefile with some changes, got make clean working

 # Writing
 * 2018/01/10 Posted formal Bio on Piazza